Læsø Artist in Residence

 The applications will be assessed by Læsø AiR’s jury of artistic professionals

-- Ellen Hyllemose, MFA, The Royal Danish Academy of Art, Schools of Visual Arts, Artist
+- Ellen Hyllemose, Artist, MFA, The Royal Danish Academy of Art, Schools of Visual Arts, Copenhagen

-- Caroline Nymark Zachariassen, MA, Curator, Kunsten Museum of Modern Art Aalborg
+- Caroline Nymark Zachariassen, MA, Curator, Kunsten Museum of Modern Art Aalborg, Denmark

-- Majbritt Løland, MA, Project Manager, Læsø AiR
+- Majbritt Løland, Mag.art., Art consultant, Læsø AiR

 Applicants will be informed directly about the jury’s decision within six to eight weeks after the application deadline.

-Applications should be submitted using a digital application form, which will be available on the upcoming Læsø AiR website from 1 March 2022.
+Applications should be submitted using the digital application form, which is available on Læsø AiR’s website www.laesoeair.dk

 The story of Læsø’s artists